hjkgrp/starter-hugo-research-group/content/tutorials/2017-12-21-molsimplify-tutorial-9-bidentate-ligand-replacement/index.md

-`molsimplify -core zncat -ccatoms 4,5 -lig NCCCN –ligocc 1 -smicat "1,5" -replig true -oxstate II -spin 1 -geometry tbp`
+`molsimplify -core zncat -ccatoms 4,5 -lig NCCCN –ligocc 1 -smicat "1,5" -replig true -oxstate II -spin 1 -geometry tbp -ffoption L`

 The complex building and functionalization routines have been merged recently in an extensive reorganization of the code.
 Thus, the command above now does what we might intuitively expect: first removing the specified ligand, and then placing the new ligand as though it were building a complex from scratch.